 These are the basic elements of your first outreach message.
-You should use them as a guide to create your own personalized version for each of your influencer marketing campaigns.
+You should use them as a guide to creating your own personalized version for each of your influencer marketing campaigns.
 You might need to prepare a follow-up email too.
 If you’d like some additional inspiration you can use these tips and influencer outreach templates to help.

 Influencer contracts & agreements

 Influencer contracts are becoming increasingly commonplace in influencer marketing, and for good reason.
 As the industry matures and becomes more standardized, influencer contracts are an important tool to set out the terms of your agreement.
-Influencer contracts benefit both the creator and the brand by cementing their commitment to successfully carrying influencer marketing campaigns.
+Influencer contracts benefit both the creator and the brand by cementing their commitment to successfully carrying out influencer marketing campaigns.

-What is an influencer contract or agreement?
+What is an influencer contract or agreement

 It is a written agreement that is signed by both parties that sets out the terms of the campaign.
 These will include clauses for the following: compensation, expectations, exclusivity clauses, content ownership, non-disclosure agreements, and grounds for termination.

-Why do you need an influencer contract?
+Why do you need an influencer contract

 Just like any other professional partnership, a contract protects the interests of both parties.
 It makes expectations clear which helps to build trust and nurture working relationships.
 It’s an important way for both creators and brands to show their commitment to upholding the terms of the campaign and carrying out their side of the agreement.

-How to create an influencer marketing contract?
+How to create an influencer marketing contract

 An influencer contract should contain the following elements: